-The variable RXRECIDX uniquely identifies each record on the file.
-This 19-character variable comprises the following components: prescribed medicine drug-round-level identifier generated through the HC (positions 1-16) + enumeration number (positions 17-19).
-The prescribed medicine drug-round-level ID generated through the HC (positions 1-16) can be used to link a prescribed medicine event to the conditions file and to other event files, via link files, and is provided on this file as the variable LINKIDX.
-For more details on linking, please refer to Section 6.2 and to the 2020 Appendix File.
-The prescribed medicine drug-level ID generated through the HC, DRUGIDX, can be used to link drugs across rounds.
+The variable RXRECIDX uniquely identifies each record in this PUF.
+This 19-character variable comprises the following components: prescribed medicine person-drug-round-level identifier generated through the HC (positions 1-16) + enumeration number (positions 17-19).
+The prescribed medicine person-drug-round-level ID generated through the HC (positions 1-16) can be used to link a prescribed medicine event to the Medical Conditions PUF, via a link file, and is provided in this PUF as the variable LINKIDX.
+For more details on linking, please refer to Section 6.1: Linking to the Medical Conditions PUF and to the 2022 Appendix PUF.
+The prescribed medicine person-drug-level ID generated through the HC, DRUGIDX, can be used to link drugs across rounds.
 DRUGIDX was first added to the file for 2009; for 1996 through 2008, the RXNDC linked drugs across rounds.

 The following hypothetical example illustrates the structure of these ID variables.
 This example illustrates a person in Rounds 1 and 2 of the household interview who reported having purchased Amoxicillin three times.
-The following example shows three acquisition-level records, all having the same DRUGIDX (2500002026002), for one person (DUPERSID=2500002026) in two rounds.
+The following example shows three acquisition-level records, all having the same DRUGIDX (2700002026002), for one person (DUPERSID=2700002026) in two rounds.
 Generally, within a round, one NDC is associated with a prescribed medicine event because matching was performed at a drug level, as opposed to an acquisition level.
-The LINKIDX (2500002026002103) remains the same for both records in Round 1 but varies across rounds.
-The RXRECIDX (2500002026002103001, 2500002026002103002, 2500002026002203001) differs for all three records.
+The LINKIDX (2700002026002103) remains the same for both records in Round 1 but varies across rounds.
+The RXRECIDX (2700002026002103001, 2700002026002103002, 2700002026002203001) differs for all three records.